datanav/docs/getting-started.rst

     :align: center
     :alt: Generic pipe concept

-We build a Docker image that is the blueprint for creating a container with our microservice.
-This image is not a container itself, but merely the recipe for creating the container.
+We start by building a Docker image from our microservice.
+A Docker image is the blueprint for creating a container with our microservice.
 We can create and run as many containers as we want from the same image.

 The Docker image is then pushed up to a repostory on Dockerhub.
 This repository can be private or made public.
 When hosted in the repository the image can be pulled by anyone with access.

 Finally we pull the image from our Dockerhub repository and spin up a container on our Sesam-node.
 The container is created from the image and started.
 The Docker-commands for this are performed by Sesam.
 We simply specify the location of the image on Dockerhub in our Sesam system configuration and the contaner is spun up automatically.

-Getting started with microservices
+Microservices with Docker
 ==================================

 First you need to sign up on `Docker <https://www.docker.com>`__ and create a new repository.